Is Now A Good Time To Buy A Car? 7 Timely Statistics + Advice

 Is Now A Good Time To Buy A Car?
 Statistics and Advice to Help With Your Decision

-Despite changes in consumer behavior during the pandemic (such as staying home more) people didn’t stop buying cars!
+Despite changes in consumer behavior during the pandemic (such as staying home more) people didn’t stop car buying!
 Over 100 million Americans have car loans, and overall auto debt increased by 6% - similar to increases we’ve seen in recent past years.

 Arizona auto balances for the average consumer went up 4% and sat at just under $22,000 at the end of 2020.